efaraz27/efaraz27/README.md

 A Computer Science and Technologies student at the University of Engineering and Management in Kolkata.
 I am an experienced Full stack developer with a passion for producing high-quality software that delivers positive user experiences.

-- 🔭 What I'm currently working on [MasterExchange](https://masterexchange.com/), a platform where you can invest in music by trading royalty shares and recieving royalty payouts.
+- 🔭 I'm currently working on [MasterExchange](https://masterexchange.com/), a platform where you can invest in music by trading royalty shares and recieving royalty payouts.

 - 🌟 I'm always open to collaborating on full-stack projects that align with my interests and skills.
 If you have a project in mind, feel free to reach out to me at [efaraz27@gmail.com](mailto:efaraz27@gmail.com).